Te Pāti Māori: Formation

-2005 election
+2005 election and first term in Parliament

 In the 2005 election, the Māori Party won four out of seven Māori seats and 2.12% of the party vote.
 The latter entitled the party to only three list seats, so the fourth electorate seat caused an overhang seat.
 In the election night count, the party vote share was under 2% and the Māori Party would have got two overhang seats; when the overhang was reduced to one, National lost a list seat that they appeared to have won on election night.
 Tariana Turia held Te Tai Hauauru; Pita Sharples won the Tāmaki Makaurau electorate; Hone Harawira, son of Titewhai Harawira, won Te Tai Tokerau; and Te Ururoa Flavell won Waiariki.

-First term, 2005–2008

 In the post-election period the Māori Party convened a series of hui to decide whether to support Labour or National, though some party leaders indicated they preferred to deal with Labour.
-That day, however, Turia and Prime Minister Helen Clark met privately and ruled out a formal coalition.
-Coupled with the support of the New Zealand First, Greens and Progressives, Māori Party support would have given Clark just enough support to govern without the support of other parties.
-However, in the end, no deal was done and the Māori Party stayed in Opposition, citing that they were not prepared to compromise their positions.

-Gerry Brownlee, Deputy Leader of the National Party, claimed after the election that Labour and National each could rely on "57 seats" out of the 62 required in the 2005 election to govern.
-This implied that National had received support from United Future (3), Act (2) and the Māori Party (4) in addition to National's own 49 seats.
-Brash himself later supported this statement and claimed he had witnesses to it.
-This came after the National Party tried to woo the Māori Party in attempts to both see if a coalition arrangement was feasible and to counter any attempts which may have been made by Helen Clark.
-Tariana Turia denied this claim.
+National Party deputy leader Gerry Brownlee and leader Don Brash tried to win over the Māori Party and claimed that it would support National to form a government, although Turia denied this.
+She met privately with prime minister Helen Clark and ruled out a formal coalition.
+Later, the Māori Party decided to remain in opposition and not be part of a Labour-led government.

-On 24 January 2006 the Māori Party's four MPs were jointly welcomed to Rātana pā with the leader of the National Party, Don Brash, together with his delegation of eight MPs.
+On 24 January 2006 the Māori Party's four MPs were jointly welcomed to Rātana pā with Brash and a delegation of eight National MPs.
 They had been intended to be welcomed on half an hour apart but agreed to be welcomed and sit together.
 Turia disputed claims that this was pre-arranged, saying: "We're here for a birthday.
 We're not here for politics."
 However critics said this would have reminded onlookers of how the Māori Party and National were said to be in coalition or confidence and supply talks.
 This may also have served to reinforce the Labour Party's election campaign statement that a 'vote for the Māori Party is a vote for National'.
 One Rātana kaumatua (elder) said this was deliberate and deserved after the talks.